BetterWagon/BetterWagon/README.md

 If the link above is broken, refer to archived page.
 [Link to the archived guide](https://web.archive.org/web/20240319035753/https://iris-kilometer-f84.notion.site/readme-43ed9bb956ae44e4824105087c83a1f5)

+# Developing Plugins

+To develop a plugin for KakaoSCV, follow these steps:

+1. **Create a new directory for your plugin**: In the `plugins` folder, create a new directory named after your plugin.

+2. **Create a new JavaScript file**: Inside your plugin directory, create a JavaScript file with the same name as your plugin.

+3. **Define your plugin**: Define your plugin as an object in your JavaScript file.
+It should have properties like `name`, `version`, `onLoad`, and `onMessage`.

+Use the `openai-gpt` plugin, which is included in this repository, as an example to understand the structure and functionality of a plugin.

 # Credits

 This project uses code from [remote-kakao](https://github.com/remote-kakao) by thoratica (MIT License).

 I would like to express my gratitude to the developers of these projects for their valuable contributions to the open-source community.